 What’s more, Mom and Dad may decide to give away all or part of their money to philanthropic causes.
-It’s what billionaire investor Warren Buffett intends to do, famously stating that “a very rich person should leave his kids enough to do anything but not enough to do nothing.”
+It’s what billionaire investor Warren Buffett intends to do, famously stating “a very rich person should leave his kids enough to do anything but not enough to do nothing.”

 Or, parents may simply decide to spend all of their money on themselves; travelling, purchasing a vacation home or just enjoying life, before they need to slow down.

 The perils of waiting

 For all these reasons, and more, waiting on an inheritance that may never come is not a sound financial strategy.
 And yet, an Ipsos Reid survey found 35 percent of Canadians are counting on money left behind in a Will to fund their futures.
 This category of people, known as “waiters”, could be setting themselves up for financial failure.

 “There’s peril in waiting,” says Leanne Kaufman, head of RBC Royal Trust, RBC Wealth Management.
 “You don’t know what that money will need to do between now and the time it turns into an inheritance.”

 The mistake many waiters make is assuming how much money they’ll get, if any.
 There are the competing interests mentioned earlier, as well as other family members, especially given the growing number of blended families in society today.
 Second or third marriages, and the children that often come with them, can dramatically change the dynamics of an estate.